durandaltheta/sthread/README.md

 #include <sthread>

 int foo(int a) {
-    std::cout << "foo: " << a << std::endl;
+    // printing to prove when the function is evaluated std::cout << "foo: " << a << std::endl;
     return a + 1;
 }

 int main() {
     auto foo_task = st::task::make(foo, 3);

-    if(foo_task().is<int>()) {
+    // we invoke task with '()' to force it to evaluate.
+It returns a st::data&
-        // can safely invoke task again because it will immediately return its
+    // we can introspect with st::data::is<int>() to check the return type if(foo_task().is<int>()) {
-        // previous result
+        // Calling '()' again will immediately return the task's previous return
-        std::cout << "result: " << foo_task().cast_to<int>() << std::endl;
+        // value without re-executing the underlying function std::cout << "result: " << foo_task().cast_to<int>() << std::endl;
     }
     return 0;